ICGC-TCGA-PanCancer/cli/QuickStart.md

  - Your AWS Key and AWS Secret Key.
 If you do not know these, [this document](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/AWSCredentials.html) might be able to help you.
  - The name that you would like to give to your fleet.
 This will make it easier to find your VMs in the AWS EC2 Management Console.
 If you do not specify a fleet name, a randomly generated name will be used.
  - The number of VMs you want to have in your fleet (you will be able to change this later, if you want).
  - The name of the security group for your fleet.
 It needs this so that it can update the permissions of this group so that the VMs in the fleet can communicate properly with each other.
+This _must_ be the same as the security group that the launcher is in.

 If for some reason you need to exit this script, you can re-run it simply by executing this command: